Thank you for sharing your thoughts

 Florey dry land oval

-Community members are invited to have their say
+Community members were invited to have their say

 Draft designs will be shared with the community for comments before they are finalised.